-Katie Holmes Contract And Payment To Marry Cruise Cruise,What’s The Real Story?
+Katie Holmes Contract And Payment To Marry Cruise Cruise, What’s The Real Story?

 So it seems there is a touch of truth in the rumors circulating regarding the romance.
 However, if the two are indeed a couple, the secrecy likely has nothing to do with any sort of contract involving Cruise.
 It more likely revolves around the fact that Katie is not keen on having a relationship that is surrounded by constant media attention like her marriage to Cruise was.

-The stunning mother to Suri Cruise, also has stated how her prime concern is her daughter, which has likely caused the talented beauty to ensure that her personal life and that of her daughter is not made public knowledge, aside from what Holmes herself chooses to reveal.
+The stunning mother to Suri Cruise also has stated how her prime concern is her daughter, which has likely caused the talented beauty to ensure that her personal life and that of her daughter is not made public knowledge, aside from what Holmes herself chooses to reveal.

 [Featured Image by Alberto E. Rodriguez/Getty Images]